Embers of Care.

 Raponcel, Jessica, and Ssiren

-This painting portrays the intertwined stories of Raponcel, Jessica, and Ssiren, three migrant healthcare workers whose journeys reflect grief, resilience, and community support.
+This painting tells the journeys of Raponcel, Jessica, and Ssiren—three migrant healthcare workers whose lives reflect grief, resilience, and community.

 -